Gynko/friidrett/README.md

 We decided on having the App component to be responsible for:

 1. Injecting the 2 global css stylesheets of the app: the `remedy.css` and the `globalVariables.css`.
-2. rendering the routing to be handled separately.
+2. rendering the routing component.

+### 3.1.2.
+The Routing component

+TODO

 ## 3.2.
 Global CSS